mpearon/wings/gettingStarted.md

 # Getting Started
 ## Set your goals
-I know, I know - this step sounds a little "motivational speaker-y", but it is actually important.
+I know, I know - this step sounds a little "motivational speaker-y", but it is actually important.<br />
 You need to decide what you want to accomplish, and how quickly you want to accomplish it, because that will help inform your decisions later on.

 **You know that you want to fly - that's a given.**  Let's try to answer some more detailed questions: